awsdocs/amazon-chime-user-guide/doc_source/mobile-mtg-options.md

 ## Starting Event mode<a name="mobile-host-event-mode"></a>

 Only meeting hosts and their delegates can start Event mode\.
-For more information about Event mode, see [Event mode actions](chime-organizer-call-controls.md#event-actions)\.
+For more information about Event mode, see [Using Event Mode](event-actions.md)\.

 **To start event mode**